 - Striking a balance between positive and negative information

 - Sustainability reports can be a valuable communications tool.
 They can help with cutting costs, efficiency, achieving business imperatives and accountability.

 Connect with us

-This edition of China Accounting Alert provides a summary of the recent developments in IFRS, news about financial reporting in Mainland China, and EY publications.
+This edition of China Accounting Alert provides news and updates about financial reporting in IFRS, Mainland China and EY publications.

 This bi-weekly features thought leadership and events on accounting, regulatory and financial services industry topics to help readers understand the latest developments in Asia Pacific.